-FIRE EXTINGUISHING MATERIALS:

-Water Spray: YES Carbon Dioxide: YES
+FIRE EXTINGUISHING MATERIALS: Water Spray: YES Carbon Dioxide: YES

-Foam: YES Dry Chemical: YES

-Halon : YES Other: Any "ABC" Class.

 UNUSUAL FIRE AND EXPLOSION HAZARDS: Run-off from fire control may cause pollution.
 Keep fire-exposed containers cool with water spray to prevent rupture due to excessive heat.
-High pressure water hose may spread product from broken containers increasing contamination.
-If involved in a fire, this product may decompose to produce a variety of compounds (i.e. carbon monoxide, carbon dioxide, and other compounds).
+High-pressure water hose may spread product from broken containers increasing contamination.
+If involved in a fire, this product may decompose to produce a variety of compounds (i.e. carbon monoxide, carbon dioxide, aldehydes, nitrogen oxides and compounds).
 Emergency responders must wear the proper personal protective equipment suitable for the situation to which they are responding.
 Products of combustion are irritating to the respiratory tract and may cause breathing difficulty.
 Symptoms may be delayed several hours or longer depending upon the extent of exposure.